spoddutur/spark-notes/wsg.md

 - One single SIMD Instruction can process eight 16-bit integers at a time, there by achieving DLP (Data Level Parallelism).
 Following picture illustrates _computing `Min()` operation on 8-tuples in ONE go compared to EIGHT scalar instructions iterating over 8-tuples_:
 ![image](https://user-images.githubusercontent.com/22542670/27118943-4916d748-50fb-11e7-9e93-f56f2dcc2c45.png)

-5. **So, is it only SIMD instruction performing VectorOperation?**
+5. **So, SIMD instructions perform Vector operations.
+Are there any other ways to perform vector processing?
-The need to increase performance in modern processors has led to a wide adoption of SIMD (single-instruction multiple-data) vector units( which we discussed above).
-But, there're other kinds of Vectorization algorithms.. :)
+Yes..There're other kinds of Vectorization algorithms.. :)

 6. **Fine..
 What're they?**
 Loop-based algorithms like Loop Pipelining, Loop Unrolling are other kinds of vectorization algorithms which convert multiple iterations of a loop to a single iteration of vector instructions.
 (Further details on these are discussed in the _APPENDIX_ section at the end of this blog)